 While Lou Hoover was completely informed of all current political matters and developed strong opinions on issues, she refrained from either seeking to influence the President or make public comment.
 When invited to join the Daughters of the American Revolution, for example, she responded with the regret that she had a policy of not joining any organization unless she felt she could be actively involved or make a substantial contribution to it.
 She refrained from registering her opposition to the group's formal stand against the World Court and war armament reduction, a fact she only expressed in private letter.
 Although she herself occasionally drank wine and champagne, Lou Hoover honored Prohibition law and did not serve alcohol to her White House guests in public or private.
 Like her husband, however, she did not believe strongly in the value of maintaining the 18th Amendment.

 In the autumn of 1932, Lou Hoover accompanied the President for six weeks of his whistlestop re-election campaign, along some 12,000 miles through Ohio, Indiana, Illinois, Iowa and Pennsylvania.
-Occasionally she made impromptu remarks to crowds from the back of the train, though no record of her words were preserved.
+Occasionally she made impromptu remarks to crowds from the back of the train although no record of her remarks has been preserved.
 However appalled she was when they were confronted with jeers from those opposing him, she never acknowledged them in public.
 She herself was the target of anti-Hoover sabotage that autumn when, as she addressed an 8 October 1932 Girl Scouts convention in a speech that was to be carried live over the radio, the wires were cut by someone and the transmission failed.

-Lou Hoover’s perspective was insulated by the comfort of her wealth.
+Lou Hoover's perspective was insulated by the comfort of her wealth.
 Having encouraged Girl Scout membership from all socio-economic levels, there were undoubtedly hundreds of them whose own fathers were unemployed or whose families suffered from the Depression.
-In her hopes that women would consider pursuing jobs or volunteer work outside of the home, in addition to their roles as wives and mothers, she expressed exasperation that some who claimed their responsibilities to young children prevented this were simply “lazy.”
-Yet within her own life experiences and those accomplished women in whose circle she moved, Lou Hoover failed to recognize or acknowledge how their wealth afforded them a wider range of life choices.
+In her hopes that women would consider pursuing jobs or volunteer work outside of the home, in addition to their roles as wives and mothers, she expressed exasperation that some who claimed their responsibilities to young children prevented this were simply "lazy."
+Yet within her own life experiences and those accomplished women in whose circle she moved, Lou Hoover failed to recognize or acknowledge how wealth afforded a wider range of choices.
 Not every woman could afford nurses, cooks or maids to care for children, to clean and prepare meals.
-In her hope to stimulate the cotton industry by getting women to wear that fabric in their evening clothes, she failed to recognize that the average American woman was not then attending dressy dinners and had no need for formalwear, regardless of the fabric.
+In her hope to stimulate the cotton industry by getting women to wear that fabric in their evening clothes, she failed to recognize that most American women had neither the need nor the funds to purchase a gown, regardless of the fabric it was made from.

 Life After the White House: